danholle/deeptext/README.md

 heterogeneous parts mashed into one giant endless flowing stream.  *deeptext*, instead, is about homogeneous collections of tweets, titles, etc. which are modelled as separate instances rather than parts of an endless flow.

-If you can collect a few hundred KB of your own message instances into a file, one message per line, you can create models of your messages from the command line, and test your model to see if it "gets it".
+If you can collect at least few hundred KB of your own message instances into a file, one message per line, you can create models of your messages from the command line, and test your model to see if it "gets it".
 You can subsequently use Python services to hallucinate new instances in various ways.

-I'm using this to build a deep POTUS (given a hypothetical scenario where the President's most visible manifestation is his twitter stream);  and a deep blogger (re-imagining an existing blog, generating a new one as output).
+I'm using *deeptext* to build a deep POTUS (given a hypothetical scenario where the President's most visible manifestation is his twitter stream);  and a deep blogger (re-imagining an existing blog, generating a new one as output).

+If you're doing something where re-imagining text would be useful, and this stuff would help, that's great.

 -------

 # Example

+Let's make this more concrete with an example.
+As it happens, *deeptext* comes with 3 models I use for testing.
+You can use them with *deeptext* right out of the box to try out the tools on some pre-trained models.

-There are 3 models in this repository that I use for testing.
-One is a collection of over 100,000 famous quotations collected from a number of sources.
+One of the 3 models is a collection of over 100,000 famous quotations collected from a number of sources.
 These were placed in a *message collection* with one quotation per line, in the form "Author Name : Wise Words".